 A night at Brisbane's theatres

-Experience a night at Brisbane's theatres, from iconic venues like Queensland Theatre and QPAC to hidden gems like Metro Arts and La Boite.
-Discover diverse performances across the city.
+Enjoy a night at Brisbane's theatres.
+Visit iconic venues like Queensland Theatre and QPAC.
+Discover hidden gems such as Metro Arts and La Boite.

 Whether you're a theatre enthusiast or a newcomer, you probably know Brisbane's famous venues like Queensland Theatre and QPAC.
 While they are tough acts to follow, Brisbane is home to other great performing arts venues.
 We’ve gathered a list of the cities lesser-known theatres that are also worth a visit for a night out.